flywhl/logis/README.md

 ## Features

-Mthd turns your commit history into a scientific log by auto-committing your code with metadata in the commit message - every time you run an experiment.
+`mthd` turns your commit history into a searchable scientific log.

+Every time you run an experiment, your code will be auto-committed with metadata in the commit message.

 ## Installation